OpenCMISS-Examples/laplace/README.rst

 We haven't used the ``Field.CreateStart`` method to construct the dependent field but have had it automatically constructed by the equations set.

 We can initialise our solution with a value we think will be close to the final solution.
 A field in OpenCMISS can contain multiple `field variables`, and each field variable can have multiple `components`.
-For the standard Laplace equation, the dependent field only has a ``U`` variable which has one component.
+For the standard Laplace equation, the dependent field has ``U`` (standard variable type i.e., u) and ``DELUDELN`` (normal derivative variable type i.e., du/dn) variables which both have one component.
 Field variables can also have different field `parameter sets`, for example we can store values at a previous time step in dynamic problems.
 In this example we are only interested in the ``VALUES`` parameter set:

 .. literalinclude:: Python/LaplaceExample.py
   :linenos: